Crafting a Competitive Employee Compensation Plan Guide (with Templates)

 Tracking work hours vigilantly is the cornerstone of fair employee compensation

 Whether you need to fill in employee timesheets, track overtime, PTO, or billable hours, having a reliable tool is critical.
-Clockify is an efficient business solution that can help you with that, as it allows employees to track their work time in real-time (with a timer), add it manually afterward, or enter it in a timesheet template.
+Clockify is an efficient business solution that can help you with that and so much more, as it abounds with features designed to work in a variety of business cases.

 With Clockify, you’ll also be able to define hourly rates for all people within your company and have their pay calculated automatically based on the number of hours they worked in a given time period.